All Episodes

 I'm a little worried about what's happening with the Russians in Ukraine.

-I'm worried about the territorial ambitions of China with Hong Kong, Taiwan, and you notice that they're building all these new islands out there in the Pacific.
+I'm worried about the territorial ambitions of China with Hong Kong, Taiwan.

-And and the big that could become a huge destabilizing force, not just in the region, but a military launch area.
+And that could become a huge destabilizing force, not just in the region, but a military launch area.

 I understand they're actually building certain areas just for military maneuverings.

-And uh then you have the mullahs in Iran.
+And then you have the mullahs in Iran.

-Joe Biden has already said, Oh, yeah, we're going back to the other deal, getting nothing in exchange for it as usual, and pressuring South Korea to give them seven billion dollars.
+Joe Biden has already said, oh, yeah, we're going back to the other deal, getting nothing in exchange for it as usual, and pressuring South Korea to give them $7 billion.

-Why would we ever force another country to give the Iranium mullahs that chant death to America, death to Israel, seven billion dollars?
+Why would we ever force another country to give the Iranian mullahs that chant death to America, death to Israel, $7 billion?

 Why would we do that?